OpenNews/opennews-website/_posts/2020-03-27-opennews-cornavirus-community-care.md

 Tina Ye also closed our call with a group feelings share and an emoji garden.
 Together, we checked in with each other, what we need from others and shared inspiring things we've seen and advice we'd like to share.
 It was a really special experience and we're grateful for how many of you joined us.
 For those who could make it, you can still check out what happened here: [https://etherpad.opennews.org/p/communitycall-Mar19](https://etherpad.opennews.org/p/communitycall-Mar19)

-We're in the process of building projects in all three community care areas we've identified, but if you have suggestions, ideas, questions, or anything else you'd like to share with us, [let us know](mailto:info@opennews.org).
+We're already in the process of building projects in all three community care areas we've identified, but if you have suggestions, ideas, questions, or anything else you'd like to share with us, [let us know](mailto:info@opennews.org).
+In the meantime, if you want to make sure you stay up-to-date on everything we're doing, including what we're planning for future community calls, [sign up for our community newsletter](https://opennews.us5.list-manage.com/subscribe?u=71c95e9a43708843d2fdc1f09&id=996e9290cc).
+If, in this moment, you're interested in supporting this work and the community as a founding sustainer, [you can support us here](https://opennews.networkforgood.com/).

-We're here, and we're here for you.
+Please take care, and know that we're here, and we're here for you.

 —Sisi, Ryan, and Erika